Kermit9909/Kermit9909.github.io/_posts/2025-03-26-win-top5-tips.md

 ### When you need to use Processes:

- * Most common is troubleshooting a **frozen application**:  **<Right-Click>** the application line and **End Task**.
+ * Most common is troubleshooting a **frozen application**.  **<Right-Click\>** the application line and **End Task**.
  * When you need to get an overview of the the system quickly.

  **Performance** is an amazing visual of the percentages you saw in Processes.
 It gives real time computational statistics in a bar graph style that is easy to understand.
 This is great to open up when you start your computer so you can see it in action.
 When I can hear my computer running I like to go to **Performance** to see the statistics.
 I have been that guy who has downloaded a malicious linux iso file.
-I would here my computer just running like crazy, and Task Manager helped me see that my CPU would just start throttling for no reason.
+I would hear my computer just running like crazy, and Task Manager helped me see that my CPU would just start throttling for no reason.
 After putting the pieces of the puzzle together I realized that I probably had malware on my computer so I took appropriate action.
 Also, if you are getting into running LLMs with [Ollama][1], just pick a model that has roughly 7 billion or more parameters (for my laptop at least) and watch it just max out your CPU!!!!!

  [1]: https://ollama.com/search

 ### When you need to use Performance

- * Check CPU usage, uptime, speed, and specs
+ * Check CPU usage, uptime, speed, and specs.
- * Find out how much memory the system has, how much in use, cached and hardware form factors.
+ * Find out how much memory the system has, how much in use, memory cached and hardware form factors.
- * Disk transfer rate and capacity
+ * Disk transfer rate and capacity.
  * Ethernet IPv4 / IPv6 addresses, performance, transfer rates.
  * Wi-Fi throughput in real-time, network adapter info, connection type, and IP addresses.
  * Check the GPU (Ollama!) how much, and driver versions.